 The coconut oil hand presses were widely distributed amongst the farming families on the Solomon islands.
 The locally grown organic coconuts are harvested from the trees around the villages.
 These coconuts are hand pressed within the hour after opening.
 And after filtering three times, the world’s freshest, most delicious organic extra virgin coconut awaits you.

-This is not only better for the environment, but also better for the flavour and your health.
-Glass is a non-permeable material.
-Therefore, the chance that something from the outside ends up in your food is non-existent.
-Moreover, glass does not contain any substances that may end up in your food.
-Glass is 100% natural and does not contain any BPA.
-Your Amanprana coconut oil retains its optimal quality.
+Amanprana chooses to use glass packaging.
+This is not only better for the environment, but also better for the taste and your health.
+Glass is an impermeable substance.
+This means the chance of something into your food from the outside is therefore nil.
+In addition, glass also contains no substances that can end up in your product.
+Glass is 100% natural and therefore does not contain any BPA (Bisphenol-A).

 Dan is the founder and inspiration behind Kokonut Pacific.

 He was raised on a farm in Kenya and following National Service as a pilot studied Economics at Rhodes University in South Africa (where he met his wife, Maureen), and Agricultural Economics at Cornell and Stanford Universities in the USA.
 He taught at the University of Nairobi until 1972 when he moved to the Australian National University (ANU) in Canberra.
 At the ANU his studies of the coconut industries in Asia, Africa & the South Pacific convinced him of the need for a village-based technology to produce coconut oil as value-added alternative to exporting crude copra.

 In 1994 he founded Kokonut Pacific as a social enterprise and retired from the ANU in 1997 to commercialise the Direct Micro Expelling (DME) technology he had invented.